This overview is not a replacement of the Standard and therefore should be used in conjunction with, and not instead of, the Standard.

-APES 220 took effect on 1 July 2008 and was revised in March 2011 and again in October 2015.
+APES 220 took effect on 1 July 2008 and was revised in March 2011 and October 2015.
 The revised standard, which is effective from 1 January 2016, requires members in Australia to adhere to its mandatory requirements when they provide a taxation service.
 For members outside of Australia, the scope of the Standard must be followed as long as local laws and regulations are not contravened.

 Fundamental responsibilities of members

 APES 220 requires members to observe and comply with their public interest obligations when they provide taxation services.
 The Standard also reminds members of their professional obligations established in accordance with APES 110 Code of Ethics for Professional Accountants (the Code) in respect of:

 - Section 130 – Professional Competence and Due Care

 - Section 140 – Confidentiality

 Consistent with the fundamental principles of integrity and professional behaviour, APES 220 mandates that members providing taxation services must ensure that their personal tax obligations and those of the member’s associated entities are properly discharged.

 Preparation and lodgement of returns to revenue authorities

 APES 220 stipulates that a member must prepare and lodge returns and other relevant documentation with a revenue authority in accordance with the information provided by a client or employer, their instructions and applicable taxation law.